Nam Kyu Kim

 Selected Working papers

-- Revise & Resubmit at Journal of Peace Research.
+- Revise and resubmit at Journal of Peace Research

 External Security Threats and Women's Political Representation (with Alice Kang)